postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 pm.variables.set("variable_key", "variable_value");
 ```

-Local variables do not persist between sessions, but allow you to override all other scopes temporarily.
+Local variables do not persist between sessions, but allow you to override all other scopes temporarily, during the execution of a request or collection run.

 ## Accessing variables